Home > aloe turning purple

 Common Pests

 Spider Mites are tiny arachnids which spin fine webbing across the leaves of your aloe.
-They suck the juices from them.
-This feeding can severely disable the plant’s ability to produce chlorophyll and may lead to a purplish hue.
+They suck the juices from the plants.
+This feeding can severely disable the plant to produce chlorophyll.
+The results may lead to a purplish hue.

-Mealybugs are small, soft-bodied insects.
-They excrete a sugary substance which can lead to the growth of sooty mold.
+Mealybugs are small and soft-bodied insects.
+They excrete a sugary substance.
+This can lead to the growth of sooty mold.
 These mold disrupts the plant's light absorption.
 This can lead to issues with the chlorophyll balance.

 Fungal Infections